TikhonJelvis/website/tpl/index.md

 As an example, in `x := 1 + y`, `1 + y` gets evaluated and that value is given to `x`; if we defer it with `x := λ → 1 + y`, `x` will be a function.
 So `1 + y` will only get evaluated when you *use* `x`.
 However, since the syntax for just looking up a variable and calling a function with no arguments is the same, the caller does not need to know whether `x` is deferred or not.

 This approach is simple, but has two problems.
 For one, the `λ → ...` syntax is ugly.
 For two, we cannot reference `x` without calling it, which could be useful.
 Happily, we can solve both of these problems in one go: we add some syntax to defer an expression.
-Now, instead of `λ → 1 + y`, we can write `$(1 + y)`; if we want to reference `x` without calling it, we just wrap it again: `$x`.
+Now, instead of `λ → 1 + y`, we can write `$$(1 + y)`; if we want to reference `x` without calling it, we just wrap it again: `$$x`.
 This has very little syntactic and conceptual overhead while giving you a lot of control over when an expression gets evaluated.

 Since the expression will get evaluated *every* time `x` is used, this also gives you a very lightweight way to do simple reactive programming.
 In particular, imagine this:

     x := 1
-    y := $(2 * x)
+    y := $$(2 * x)
     y -- y is 2
     x <- 10
     y -- y is 20